INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/logs/log_AdrianGirone.md

 ### Additional thoughts
 Overall I think the team dynamic is developing nicely, people are settling into roles and tasks, and we have a good direction charted towards our final deliverable.
 I think going forward we will need to be more concerned with pace than direction or how we distribute work.

+---

+### Date:
+Week of March 31, 2025

+Log entry on April 7, 2025

+### Number of hours:
+25 hours towards research and troubleshooting our SLEAP and Diplomat dockerfiles + builds

+### Rose:
+Finished proposal, met with a lot of stakeholders, made some working images with just SLEAP or just DLC.
+Also pushed some of those working containers to registries so others can pull them.

+### Bud:
+Made some good progress settings up SLEAP with Diplomat and GPU enhancement.

+### Thorn:
+Issues with dependencies, environment setups, python version.
+Diplomat uses a higher version of python than what is offered by installing SLEAP with Conda or Mamba.
+So we are struggling with having one or multiple environments, one or multiple package managers, and making sure all dependencies and versions thereof behave nicely together

+### Additional thoughts
+I think that we can provide immense value to stakeholders with that we have, but the value is exponential if we can get all components of our proposal working nicely together.
+It is proving harder than anticpated, so there will be definitely be a dash near the end of the project to get everything together for a demo and onboarding for our stakeholders to use the tools we have brought together for them.